 This is a survey course, concerning the structure and function of the human body.
 Important themes in this course include understanding our bodies' systems, the impact of disease and injury, as well as disease prevention and the principles of healthful living.
 This course fulfills the Life Science Competency requirement as specified in the Core Curriculum.
 Does not apply toward a biology major or minor.
+3 Theory 1 Lab.
+Lab fee.
+Credits: 4

-Credits: 4 Lab Hours: 3 Lecture Hours: 3 Semester Offered: Fall
+Lab Hours: 3 Lecture Hours: 3 Semester Offered: Fall